-It can happen, of course, that one person can achieve the OKR all by him- or herself.
-This happens often in small organizations.
-If it happens in larger organizations, then it can only have two causes:
+It’s possible, of course, that one person achieves the OKR all by themselves.
+This often happens in smaller organizations.
+If it happens in larger organizations, it can only have two causes:

 - The OKRs are tasks and/or so small in scope, that every employee ends up leading one to three (which creates a huge and unnecessary administrative burden, and is also why Spotify and many others abandoned them).